 The Fair Labor Standards Act (FLSA) includes a provision that prohibits employers from retaliating against employees who file complaints against the employer with a government agency.
 For years, court across the country, including the Federal Appeals Courts remained split about whether this protection extended to employees who made complaints to ...
 Read More

 Have you ever been told to report fewer hours on your time card than you actually worked?
 Employees were given a much need break when the Eleventh Circuit Court recently ruled against an employer that encouraged under-reporting of overtime work.
 In the case of Bailey v.
-Titlemax of Georgia, the ...
+Titlemax of Georgia, the facts ...
 Read More

 How do you prove you worked?

 Under the Fair Labor Standards Act, employers must compensate employees for any work that the employer did “suffer or permit” the employee to perform.
-It is a highly debatable standard that is often contested by workers who are classified as exempt employees, but seek compensation ...
+It is a highly debatable standard that is often contested by workers who are classified as exempt employees, but seek compensation for ...
 Read More

 Every day, countless employees undergo security screenings before and after their work shifts.
 While many of these individuals believe that their employers should pay for the time it takes to complete these screenings, the Supreme Court disagrees under certain circumstances.
-In a unanimous decision, the Court held that security ...
+In a unanimous decision, the Court held that security screening ...
 Read More